 This Keto salad recipe starts out with perfectly grilled marinated chicken breasts and is topped with the most savory Asian salad dressing that breathes new life into your average salad.

-The combination red and Napa cabbage provides this salad with the incredible texture and that crunch factor that everyone loves in a fresh crispy salad.
+The combination of red and Napa cabbage provides this salad with an incredible texture and that crunch factor that everyone loves in a fresh, crispy salad.